davidauz/cheatos/README.md

 # cheatos
 Simple game cheater for the awesome game Generation Zero.

-It is written in pure C.
+Written in pure C, it works on v16.08.2022 and maybe other versions as well.

 There is no interface; it injects into the running process and then waits for numpad keystrokes.

-#numpad 1: Infinite ammo
+#Numpad 1: Infinite ammo

-#numpad 2: Infinite life
+#Numpad 2: Infinite life

-#numpad 3: Infinite stamina
+#Numpad 3: Infinite stamina

-#numpad 4: Easy kill
+#Numpad 4: Easy kill

-#numpad 5: Zero weight
+#Numpad 5: Zero weight

-#numpad 6: Fly like a bird
+#Numpad 6: Fly like a bird

-#numpad 7: Run FAST
+#Numpad 7: Run FAST